This chapter provides information on the following benefits:

-A job-seeker is a person who is registered as a job-seeker with the District Office of the Capital or County Government Office, i.e. who meets the necessary legal and other conditions enabling him/her to work (e.g. he or she does not need a work permit); citizens of the EU/EEA are regarded as job-seekers even if they do require a permit.
+A job-seeker is a person who is registered as a job-seeker with the District Office of the Capital or County Government Office, i.e. who meets the necessary legal and other conditions enabling him/her to work (e.g. he or she does not need a work permit); citizens of the EU/EEA, as well as persons falling within the scope of the Withdrawal Agreement concluded between the United Kingdom and the European Union, are regarded as job-seekers even if they do require a permit.
 A job-seeker cannot be a student in full-time education or a person entitled to an old-age pension, or benefits for persons with changed working capacity (megváltozott munkaképességű személyek ellátásai), and may not receive income from other activities, except for occasional work.
 A job-seeker has to cooperate with the District Office of the Capital or the County Government Office.

 What conditions do I need to meet?

 A job-seeker who has worked for at least 360 days in the 3 years before becoming a job-seeker is entitled to a job-seeker benefit of 1 day’s benefit for every 10 days worked.
 This means that the minimum entitlement is for 36 days, and the maximum 90 days.

 Job-seeker aid before pension can be granted to older job-seekers.

 The unemployment benefits system comprises both active and passive benefits.

 Providing information about employment and the labour market, counselling on labour, career, job search and rehabilitation, career guidance, local employment tips and job offers, occupational counselling and job replacement are the available labour market services in the framework of the active labour market policy tools.